Trojan Horse scandal: Background

 an "issue of education management", or appeasement.
-Birmingham City Council imposed a temporary freeze on the appointment of school governors after probes into Operation Trojan Horse were announced.
-After the Trojan Horse affair, this was replaced by a new duty to promote "fundamental British values".
+Birmingham City Council imposed a temporary freeze on the appointment of school governors after probes into Operation Trojan Horse were announced; after the Trojan Horse affair, this was replaced by a new duty to promote "fundamental British values".

 The British Prime Minister, David Cameron, said that "protecting our children [was] one of the first duties of government" and convened an emergency meeting of the Extremism Taskforce and a ministerial meeting to discuss the affair.
 He announced proposals to send Ofsted to any school without warning, saying that the schools in question had been able to stage a "cover-up" previously.
 The government terminated its funding arrangement with three of the schools.
 In the wake of the findings, Michael Gove, the Education Secretary, announced that all schools in the country will have to promote British values of tolerance and fairness and said that teachers will be banned from the profession if they allow extremists into schools.

 A number of governors and the Muslim Council of Britain dubbed the reaction of authorities to the plot a "witch-hunt".
 In protest of the investigations, Tahir Alam and several governors of affected schools resigned.
 As Holmwood and O'Toole show, neither the Kershaw Report nor the Clarke Report gave any attention to the schools improvement policies of Birmingham City Council or the Department for Education.
 This had been initiated by Sir Tim Brighouse, who had been Chief Education Officer in Birmingham between 1993 and 2002, and was highly critical of the 2014 Ofsted reports and the subsequent inquiries.
 This included a special concern with the achievement of pupils of Asian heritage, as set out in its "Asian heritage achievement action plan" of 19 December 2003.
-Indeed, neither the Kershaw Report, nor the Clarke Report asked the question of how a school could be taken over by governors and teachers.
-Under the academy schools programme, it could only be done with the active involvement of officials in the local authority (including over the transfer of assets to the new trust) and at the Department for Education and it would require an academically successful school to be the sponsor of 'failing' schools.
-Neither report addressed this, nor did they report any interviews with those officials and the minutes of the meetings that took place among senior leaders at the various schools.